-Following my undergraduate English degree at the University of St Andrews, I qualified as an English teacher through the Removed programme in the summer of 2012.
+Following my undergraduate English degree at the University of St Andrews, I qualified as an English teacher through the Teach First programme in the summer of 2012.
 I have been passionate in supporting my pupils’ successes in a variety of schools.

 I am friendly and patient with a passion for my subject and genuinely enjoy sharing my knowledge with those who I teach.
 I am dedicated to continuously improving my own subject knowledge to ensure that I am able to equip my pupils with the most up to date information and strategies to be successful communicators and achieve highly in standardised tests.
 I do this through examination boards, additional training and have achieved my Masters degree in Education.